contao/docs/docs/manual/site-structure/pages-as-central-elements/page-not-found.en.md

 ---

-This page is called when a visitor requests a page that does not exist.
+This page is rendered when a visitor requests an inexisting page.
 You can choose to use the page as a regular page and include a sitemap or automatically redirect the user to another page.

 ## Name and type